MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 - Install SonarQube extension
 - Use an empty account to run the integration tests
 - Set the following Environment variables.
-  - $env:ACCT = VSTS Account Name or full TFS URL including collection
+  - `$env:ACCT = VSTS` Account Name or full TFS URL including collection
-  - $env:API_VERSION = TFS2017, TFS2018, AzD2019 for on-prem versions, or VSTS for the Service variant, depending on the value used for ACCT
+  - `$env:API_VERSION = TFS2017` or TFS2018 / AzD2019 for on-prem versions, or VSTS for the Service variant, depending on the value used for ACCT
-  - $env:EMAIL = Email of user to remove and re-add to account
+  - `$env:EMAIL` = Email of user to remove and re-add to account
-  - $env:PAT = Personal Access token of ACCT
+  - `$env:PAT` = Personal Access token of ACCT

 ### Housekeeping